ChrisWhealy/DistributedSystemNotes/Lecture 19.md

 Unfortunately, the use of virtual nodes has a couple of downsides.

 Firstly, if lots of virtual nodes are assigned to a physical node and that physical node goes down, then this has a large impact on the rest of the ring because it appears that suddenly, lots of "nodes" have disappeared.
 Now lots of other nodes will need to take over the gaps that have appeared in the hash value ranges.
 The Dynamo paper, however, declares this to be a feature because if a physical node running multiple virtual nodes goes down, then the workload becomes spread out around the ring, rather than being taken on a single successor.
-Although this point does tend to make sense, it is somewhat harder to reason about objectively.
+Although this point does tend to make sense, it is somewhat harder to reason about objectively given the increased complexity of the implementation.

-Secondly, replication of virtual nodes is more complicated because you should not replicate data between two virtual nodes if those nodes are running on the same physical machine, because then you haven't achieved true fault tolerance &mdash; the data still lives on the same hardware!
+Secondly, replication of virtual nodes is more complicated because if two virtual nodes reside on the same physical machine, then it is redundant to replicate data between these virtual nodes because you'd just be copying data to a different location on the same hard disk &mdash; which does not achieve the required level of fault tolerance.